boyang2022/pyaedt-toolkit-template/doc/source/Toolkit/backend.rst

 Backend template
 ================
-This section list the available bowtie antennas:
+This section list the available classes in the backend:

 .. currentmodule:: ansys.aedt.toolkits.template.backend.template_script